alden195/wordpress/README.md

 2. **Find leaked credentials via directory listing.**
    `wp-content/uploads/backups/` has directory indexing enabled.
-Browsing to it reveals `portal_backup_2024-03.zip`, which contains a valid low-privilege login:
+Browsing to it reveals `portal_backup_2024-03.zip`, which contains a `credentials.txt` with a valid low-privilege staff login to use in the next step.
-   `jsmith / Summer2024!`

 3. **Exploit broken access control.**
    `POST /wp-admin/admin-ajax.php` with `action=staffportal_publish_announcement`